BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

+.. include:: _templates/icons.rst

 X-ray Source
 ============

-This tutorial explains *aRT*\ ist's spectrum calculator and how the source intensity and spot size are set up.
+This tutorial explains |artist|'s spectrum calculator and how the source intensity and spot size are set up.
 We will build a pinhole camera to investigate the modelling of the focal spot.

 .. note:: We continue with the project from the last tutorial.
 You can download it here if you need the current state: